Óðinn Þór Ríkharðsson

 Óðinn Þór Ríkharðsson (23 October 1997) is an Icelandic handball player for Kadetten Schaffhausen and the Icelandic national handball team.

 He represented Iceland at the 2019 World Men's Handball Championship.
 He was the top scorer of the 2022–23 EHF European League, scoring 110 goals.

+At the 2026 European Men's Handball Championship he finished 4th with Iceland, losing to Denmark in the semifinal and Croatia in the third-place playoff.